-This has been a hot year for hops.
+Last year was a hot year for hops.
 Who are we kidding?
 Hops have been hot for decades now.
-This year in particular we’ve already covered “The 5 Hottest Hops of 2022, According to an Expert” and “The Four Hottest Hop Trends.”
+Last year in particular we covered “The 5 Hottest Hops of 2022, According to an Expert” and “The Four Hottest Hop Trends.”
 So maybe it’s time to cool things down.
-One of the newer trends in the hop-forward IPA category is Cold IPAs.
+We saw one of the newer trends in the hop-forward IPA category—Cold IPAs—absolutely explode in 2022.

 First pioneered by Wayfinder Beer in Portland, OR, Cold IPAs have popped up in the portfolios of revered breweries all across the country.
 For instance, WeldWerks, Necromancer, Reuben’s Brews, Alvarado Street, Great Notion, and so many more.